 As we have discussed earlier, the chart requires respondents to agree or disagree with a particular subject at various levels.

-That is why the chart features a 5-point rating scale from one point to another in straight bars.
+That is why the chart features a 5-point confidence scale from one point to another in straight bars.
 The chart also features a neutral section in the middle, which shows the neutrality of some of your respondents.

 Strongly disagree | 1 |